despoinakotsopoulou/despoinakotsopoulou/README.md

+<sub>BSc Decision Scientist, X Google Strategy Consultant, and Research Assistant.
+Recent Data Science & AI Engineer graduate by Le Wagon, Certified Data Scientist by IBM.</sub>

+<sub>The "o" in my name is silent, and the stress is on the first syllable.
+The "De" has a "The" sound.
+Try saying "the spinach".
+Now transfer the stress to the article "THE spinach", connect the two words and remove the "ch" at the end; "THEspina".
+Here you got it :)</sub>

 [![Despoina Kotsopoulou](https://github.com/despoinakotsopoulou/despoinakotsopoulou/raw/main/profile.gif)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 [![Despoina Kotsopoulou](https://img.shields.io/badge/-Despoina%20Kotsopoulou-000000?style=for-the-badge&logo=react&logoColor=white)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-<sub>IBM Certified Data Scientist, a recent Data Science & AI Engineer graduate by Le Wagon.
-BSc Decision Scientist, X Google Strategy Consultant, and Research Assistant. </sub>

 **Some of the technologies I have worked with**